Perfecting A Homemade Clam Chowder

 A clam chowder with a very thin base isn’t what you’re looking for.
 You have to thicken it up by using a roux-based option.
 Roux is a mixture of flour and butter and acts as a thickener.

-Explore and master traditional and regional soups with an online certification program from Escoffier Online.
+Explore and master traditional and regional soups with an online culinary arts program from Escoffier.